hieuvp/learning-python/advanced-tutorials/generators/README.md

 # A "generator function" which returns "7" random integers
 def lottery():
+    # This function decides how to generate the random numbers on its own,
+    # and executes the "yield" statements one at a time,
+    # pausing in between to "yield" execution back to the main "for" loop

     for i in range(6):
         # Returning "6" numbers between 1 and 40